 Will a meatless food industry featuring lab-grown meat, seafood substitutes, and insect protein be the future of food?
-Food giants from Tyson to Cargill are working to navigate a future where protein isn't dominated by traditional animal sources.
+As Covid-19 upends the traditional meat supply chain, food giants and startups alike are working to navigate a future where protein isn't dominated by conventional meat sources.

 At the moment, meat is still king.